 Internal Audit annually reviews key risks facing the City for the upcoming year.
 If a department scores "high" on the risk assessment, IA recommends the department for an audit.
 The Audit Committee reviews these recommendations, and approves them for the upcoming fiscal year.
-Annual Risk Assessment Process
+See the Annual Risk Assessment Process.

 How often do you audit departments?